EightMedia/styleguide.js/README.md

 ### Install
-Styleguide.js runs on node, and is written in coffeescript.
+Styleguide.js runs on node.
 Just run `npm install styleguidejs`.

 ### How to use